A Novel, Broad Spectrum, Clinical Stage Antifungal to Address Severe and Difficult-to-Treat Invasive Fungal Infections

 Cryptococcus is a fungus that primarily infects immunosuppressed individuals, often resulting in severe and invasive infections of the brain.
 Cryptococcal meningitis imposes a major burden and high mortality on vulnerable patient populations around the world.
 Although the problem is most acute in sub-Saharan Africa as well as South and Southeast Asia, the burden of cryptococcal meningitis in the United States is also unacceptably high and likely growing with increasing numbers of immunosuppressed transplant and cancer patients.
 At least 5,000 patients are treated for Cryptococcus infections each year in the United States, with mortality rates of ~10-15% in hospital.
 Longer-term, mortality rates are even higher in this underserved and growing orphan segment.

 The current standard of care for cryptococcal meningitis, which is amphotericin B in combination with flucytosine, is associated with alarming toxicity that includes high rates of kidney failure.
 We seek to offer ATI-2307 as a safer and more effective alternative.
-ATI-2307 has demonstrated potent fungicidal activity against Cryptococcus superior to standard of care agents and was well tolerated with an acceptable safety profile in human Phase 1 studies at anticipated therapeutic dose levels.
+ATI-2307 has demonstrated potent fungicidal activity against Cryptococcus superior to standard of care agents and was well tolerated with an acceptable safety profile up to the highest dose level tested in Phase 1 studies.

 ATI-2307 is eligible for a Neglected Tropical Disease Priority Review Voucher if first approved by the U.S. Food and Drug Administration (FDA) for the treatment of cryptococcal meningitis